Home » Whole House Surge Protectors Services in Los Angeles

 Surge protector device installed near an electrical panel in Los Angeles

 A power surge is a short, sharp rise in voltage.
-It can come from lightning near the grid, utility switching, a downed line, a large motor starting, or wiring issues in a building.
-Even small, repeated spikes stress circuit boards in appliances, HVAC controls, garage openers, computers, and TVs.
-A whole house surge protective device, installed at the service equipment, diverts excess energy to ground before it reaches your branch circuits and sensitive loads.
+It can come from a lightning strike near the grid, utility switching, a downed line, a large motor cycling on, or a wiring fault inside a building.
+Most surges are too small to notice in the moment.
+What they do instead is stress the control boards inside modern appliances a little at a time, until one day the HVAC system, the refrigerator, or the garage opener simply stops working.
+A whole house surge protective device, installed at the service equipment, diverts that excess energy to ground before it ever reaches your branch circuits and the electronics connected to them.

 Type 1 vs Type 2 Surge Protection